 The small size of the container and the definition of parameters related to embedded applications make it possible to reduce the footprint and perform faster backups and restores.
 Containers are also highly valued by developers (by 2018, a quarter of companies were already using Docker) because their design makes them easy to move or duplicate.
 With containers and the Kubernetes orchestrator, system monitoring is part of the infrastructure, allowing companies to implement security in a security-as-a-code mode.

 Kubernetes offers security features to protect identities, confidentiality and the network.
 Particular attention is paid to the security of the execution environment – the host server – which allows the identification of a container acting maliciously while in production mode.
 Hence, relevant measures can be taken to protect the workloads and isolate them.

 The trend to migrate to native applications in the cloud will accelerate after the Coronavirus crisis.
 Similarly, one will increasingly rely on Kubernetes clusters, the de facto standard for container administration.

 The ultimate challenge is the automation of the management of clusters at scale, wherever they have been deployed.
 A high-performance management solution is a must-have if one wants to reap the many benefits of containerization, especially during times of crisis.
-This is why Orange Business Services has developed a solution that embeds Kubernetes for public and hybrid clouds.
+This is why Orange Business has developed a solution that embeds Kubernetes for public and hybrid clouds.